 Yes.
 When looking at what scholarships students have been awarded either by the Department or University-wide, the University compiles the best possible scholarship package for each student based on funds available and financial need.

 Neither.
-We strive to provide our students with a well-rounded dance education; one of the program's learning outcomes is for students to gain stylistically diverse performance skills.
-We offer ballet, modern, jazz and tap dance technique and place equal importance on training in ballet, modern and jazz, so that our graduates are able to perform any style they might be asked to perform.
+We strive to provide our students with a well-rounded dance education; one of the program’s learning outcomes is for students to gain stylistically diverse performance skills.
+We offer ballet, pointe, modern, jazz and tap dance technique and place equal importance on training in ballet, modern and jazz, so that our graduates are able to perform any style they might be asked to perform.
 Today's professional dancers must be able to execute an eclectic range of movement styles in order to succeed in the profession, and the technique curriculum is structured accordingly.

-The BFA in Dance degree is an intensive training program that currently consists of 75 credit hours in which you must maintain a 3.0 GPA to continue each year in the program.
+The BFA in Dance degree is an intensive training program that currently consists of 83 credit hours in which you must maintain a 3.0 GPA to continue each year in the program.
 There are also production and professional development requirements for each student in the BFA degree.
-No minor is required for this degree; however, if semesters of study are carefully planned, a student should be able to minor in another area if desired.
+No minor is required for this degree; however, if semesters of study are carefully planned, a student may be able to minor in another area if desired.

 The BA program is less intensive and is more of a “generalist” degree; a minor is actually required for that degree.
 Many students also choose to double major, seeking a BA in another subject along with the BA in Dance.